RRZE-HPC/likwid/doc/archs/westmereex.md

 \anchor WESEX_CBOX
 <H2>CBOX counters</H2>
-<P>The Intel&reg; Westmere EX microarchitecture provides measurements of the LLC coherency engine in the Uncore.
+<P>The Intel&reg; Westmere EX microarchitecture provides measurements of the LLC coherency engine in the uncore.
 The description from Intel&reg;:<BR>
 <I>For the Intel Xeon Processor 7500 Series, the LLC coherence engine (C-Box) manages the interface between the core and the last level cache (LLC).
 All core transactions that access the LLC are directed from the core to a C-Box via the ring interconnect.
 The C-Box is responsible for managing data delivery from the LLC to the requesting core.
 It is also responsible for maintaining coherence between the cores within the socket that share the LLC; generating snoops and collecting snoop responses to the local cores when the MESI protocol requires it.<BR>
 The C-Box is also the gate keeper for all Intel&reg; QuickPath Interconnect (Intel&reg; QPI) messages that originate in the core and is responsible for ensuring that all Intel QuickPath Interconnect messages that pass through the socket’s LLC remain coherent.
 </I><BR>